RasyadiAbdoellah/fullstack-project-backend-api/README.md

 - Work on version 3 backend/frontend
 - work on stretch goals e.g. maps API.

+## Bugs/issues to fix
+- Fix note routes to reflect relationship. user -has-many-< places -has-many-< notes

 ## Future Improvements

-Places resource should be able to hold latitude and longitude values to be able to work with map APIs.
+- Places resource should be able to hold latitude and longitude values.
+- Integrate Google Map's geocoding & address validation so that a user-entered address automatically gets converted  to lat/long
+- Modify notes routing to require place id